 10. Draperies made of smooth fabrics won't attract as much hair as heavy textured ones, so if you're in the market for some new window furnishings, purchase ones that are less likely to become filled with your dog's hair.

-11. Keep a lint brush near your favorite easy chair.
+11. Keep a lint brush near your favourite easy chair.
 Then, after your dog sits on your lap, you can roll off the hair before you get up.

 12. Use a feather duster or device to clean between slats of mini-blinds to remove deposited hair.